DISIC/politique-de-contribution-open-source/pratique.en.md

 ## Traceability of development (DCO)

-In order to guarantee the origin of the contributions submitted, the implementation of a Developer's Certificate of Origin is recommended.
-A French translation is made available [DCO-Fr.txt](https://github.com/DISIC/politique-de-contribution-open-source/blob/master/DCO-fr.txt)

-For now, the sign-off is only in English using the command
+It is recommended to propose to contributors to sign a  _Developer's Certificate of Origin_.
+It allows her to attest that her contribution is genuine, respectful of previous works and that she accepts futur use for it under the project's license.
+A French translation is made available [DCO-Fr.txt](https://github.com/DISIC/politique-de-contribution-open-source/blob/master/DCO-fr.txt) and the english version is readble [here](https://developercertificate.org/).

+In order to accept the DCO, the contributor only needs to sign off her commits with the command:

-`git commit --signoff`
+> `git commit --signoff` (or `git commit -s`)

+A DCO procedure should preferrably be set at the beginning of the project and it should be clearly stated in the  `CONTRIBUTING` file of the repository.

 ## Development practices